ayush-rathore/Binary-Search/README.md

 # Binary-Search
-This repository shows the code for binary search.
+This repository contains the code for binary search.